Partitioning Well-Clustered Graphs: Spectral Clustering Works!: Partitioning Well-Clustered Graphs in Nearly-Linear Time

-The seeding step chooses $k$ points from $\{ F(u) \}_{u\in V[G]}$, such that with constant probability every point (i) belongs to a different cluster, and (ii) is close to the center of a cluster.
-To give an intuition of this seeding step, notice that our approximate center $p^{(i)}$ satisfies $\left\|p^{(i)}\right\|^2\approx 1/\vol(S_i)$, and most embedded points $F(u)$ are close to their approximate centers, implying that $\|F(u)\|^2$ is approximately equal to $1/\vol(S_i)$ for most vertices $u\in S_i$.
-Hence, sampling points $F(u)$ with probability proportional to $d_u\cdot \|F(u)\|^2$ ensures that points from different clusters are sampled with approximately the same probability.
-We prove that, after sampling $\Theta(k\log k)$ points which constitute the sampling set $C$, with constant probability there is at least one point sampled from each cluster.
+and most embedded points $F(u)$ are close to their approximate centers.
+Together with \eq{approx_emb1} and \eq{approx_emb}, these two properties imply that, when sampling points $x(u)$ with probability proportional to $d_u\cdot \|x(u)\|^2$, vertices from different clusters will be approximately sampled with the same probability.
+We will prove that, when sampling $\Theta(k\log k)$ points in this way, with constant probability there is at least one point sampled from each cluster.

-Next we remove the sampled points in $C$ which are close to each other, until there are exactly $k$ points left.
-We call this resulting set $C^{\star}$, and prove that with constant probability there is exactly one point in $C^{\star}$ from a cluster.
-A formal description of this routine is in Algorithm~\ref{fig:seed}.
+In the next step remove the sampled points which are close to each other, and call this resulting set $C^{\star}$.
+We prove that with constant probability there is exactly one point in $C^{\star}$ from a cluster.
+Algorithm~\ref{fig:seed} below gives a formal description of the seeding step.

-We remark that choosing good candidate centers is crucial for most $k$-means algorithms, and has been studied extensively in the literature~(e.g.~\cite{k-means++,ORSS12}).
-While recent algorithms obtain good initial centers by iteratively picking points from a \emph{non-uniform} distribution and take $\Omega(nk)$ time, Algorithm~\ref{fig:seed} runs in $\tilde{O}(k)$ time.